shinsj4653/shinsj4653/README.md

 I'm a student of KU.
 I develop websites using mainly React.
 I'm a courageous and careful person.
-I like watching movies, or playing video games My dream is to make people to dive into my website and have a life-time experience.
+I like watching movies, or playing video games My dream is to make people dive into my website and have a life-time experience.
 ```

 ## 💻 Tech Stacks 💻